yancy-zh/cameraAutoFocus/README.md

 # Camera autofocus methods and lens evaluation
-## Introduction (½éÉÜ)
+## Introduction
-This project introduces methods and their comparison in evaluation the lens of your products' camera hardware.
+This project provides a fast tool as well as the source code to find the best metric to adjust the camera focus that can be used in your camera based application.
+Not only does it decribe the advantages of each method and their comparison in evaluation the lens of your products' camera hardware, but also the sample results, validation patterns, images of the patterns under continous changing lens rotation angles are provided and visualized.
 The evaluation contains characterization of the lenses with respect to Focus Of View, image quality, and deformations caused due to misaligned lenses or lens characteristics.
 Meanwhile, different camera autofocus algorithms are compared and assessed for the suitability of the specific patterns and purposes.
-±¾ÏîÄ¿
+## Project Structure
+The project folder is consisted of two folders, which are /scripts and /Test_results.
+Inside of /scripts, the functions and contents of the scripts are described as follows:
+* **iBin_Autofocus_Metrics.py** 37 different types of metrics, including the reknowed kernels such as "Variance of Median", "Tenengrad Scharr", "Tenengrad Sobel", "Laplacian".
+* **Read_metric_from_Excel.py** a script that loads the scores after evaluation each metric on the given samples images, and draws the curves which indicate the ideal lens rotation angle, in another way, the best focus angle.
 ## Prerequisites
 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.